Common Name: Japanese spirea

 Tolerate: Deer, Erosion, Clay Soil, Air Pollution

 Easily grown in average, medium moisture, well-drained soils in full sun.
 Tolerates light shade.
 Tolerates a wide range of soils.
+Prefers rich, moist loams.
 Remove faded flower clusters as practicable (light shearing is an option) to encourage additional bloom.
 Flowers on new wood, so prune in late winter to early spring if needed.
+Plants can be aggressive self-seeders, and have escaped gardens and naturalized in many areas of the eastern U.S. Plants will also spread in the garden by suckering.

-No serious insect or disease problems.
-Susceptible to many of the diseases and insects that attact other rose family members, including leaf spot, fire blight, powdery mildew, root rot, aphids, leaf roller and scale.
+No known serious insect or disease problems.
+Spireas are generally susceptible to many of the diseases and insects that attack other rose family members, including leaf spot, fire blight, powdery mildew, root rot, aphids, leaf roller and scale.

-Mass or group in shrub borders.
-Low hedge for paths and walkways.
+Specimen or group for rock gardens.
+Mass or group in shrub border.
+Low hedge for path and walkways.
 Incorporates well into foundation plantings.